HSP Capstone

 What is the capstone course?

 The capstone course is the final requirement of the HSP degree.
 It is intended to provide a signature and unifying experience for all HSP majors.
 The capstone gives students an opportunity to integrate their learning from a multidisciplinary degree into the discussion of a single theme or topic.
 Each year, a different topic or theme is selected.
 A series of guest speakers representing different disciplines and industries speak about the theme during our class meetings.
-Recent capstone topics have included mental health, technology & health care, families & health, health care reform, and food justice.
+Recent capstone topics have included mental health, technology and health, families and health, health care reform, food justice, and wildfires and health.

 When should I enroll in the capstone course?